ajsantander/overthewire/README.md

 Personal playground for overthewire wargames

 # Passwords
-Passwords are stored for each level, but encoded with keybase =}
+Passwords are stored for each level, encoded with keybase =}

 To decrypt:
 ```